Sssshhh...

 Sssshhh... is a 2003 Indian slasher film written and directed by Pavan S. Kaul.
 It stars Tanishaa (in her debut) and Dino Morea along with Kushal Punjabi, Gaurav Kapur, Suvarna Jha, Karan Nath, Shivaji Satam and Simone Singh.
-It was produced by Sunil Mehta and Prem Kishen, with the music directed by Anu Malik.
+It was produced by Sunil Mehta and Prem Kishen, with the music directed by Anu Malik and background score by Salim-Sulaiman.
 It is a remake of the 1996 American film Scream.

 Plot

 Late one night, Malini Gujral and her boyfriend Sunny are brutally murdered by a killer in a clown mask on their college campus.

 Six months later, in Shimla, Malini's younger sister Mahek runs into police inspector Kamat Uncle.
 He tells her there is no progress in searching for her sister's killer, as no evidence was left behind.
 Mahek gets a call from the killer, which frightens her.
 The next day at college, she hangs out with her friends Rocky, Gehna, Rajat, Rhea, and Nikhil when she meets Suraj Rai, the man who returned her purse at the mall the other day.
 He is new to the campus from Delhi.
 It is obvious that Rocky is jealous and in love with Mahek.
 Over the course of the day, Mahek is stalked by the killer, who murders one of her teachers, Mrs. Roy.

 There is a bloody shoe print at the crime scene, and inspectors believe it is the work of a serial killer.
 Rocky jokes about how he escaped having to take the psychology exam, and Kamat Uncle becomes suspicious, but Rocky's feet are bigger than the prints at the scene, eliminating him as a suspect.
 Suraj becomes nervous when his shoe size matches the footprint.
 Kamat Uncle suggests that they wait for the post-mortem report.

 Mahek starts to avoid Rocky and apologizes to Suraj for his behavior.
 Suraj shares his close relationship with his father, and Mahek has flashbacks to when her dad left her family.
 She is comforted by her mom at home, who then leaves for an art convention in Delhi.
 Later that night, Mahek finds a window unlocked and realizes she's in the house with the killer.
 She notices an orange watch on the killer's wrist during the pursuit.
 She manages to alert Kamat Uncle and is able to fight the killer, who escapes before the police arrive.
 She runs outside, and Suraj is there.
 She notices the same orange watch on his wrist.
 Kamat Uncle arrives, and Suraj is arrested.